LOBOS-Informatik-AG/lob-rest-api-documentation/bending/bending.md

 ## Get buildingsites

-This endpoint allows you to get all contacts with the attribute `ecomm = true`
+This endpoint allows you to GET all contacts with the attribute `ecomm = true`

 **URL** : `/contacts`